-Physical copies can be picked up at the following locations:

-- Office of Title IX, Diversity and Inclusion in Administration Building Room 140 - Campus Police Department in Parking Lot K
+Physical copies of the Written Explanation of Rights and Options are available at the Office of Title IX, Diversity and Inclusion in Administration Building Room 140.

-The publication may also be found at www.elcamino.edu/administration/hr/diversity/docs/know-rights-title-ix.pdf
+The publication may also be found at www.elcamino.edu/ administration/hr/diversity/docs/know-rights-title-ix. pdf